denadai2/marcodena.it/content/latex-writing.md

-Title: Professional paper writing in Latex [2015]
+Title: Professional paper writing in Latex [2016]
-Date: 2015-01-01 10:20
+Date: 2016-09-25 10:20
 Category: Research
-status: draft
-Exceprt: Passwords are a "pain in the ass" and hackers continue stealing them.
-With a password manager like Mitro it's possible to stop remembering passwords and having the security of a bullet proof Open Source system.

-This article has the purpose to give some guideline about paper writing in Latex, I wish I knew from the start.
+Exceprt: The definite guide to write articles and papers in Latex.
+This article helps you to design nice tables, avoid errors etc.

-I have been through a lot of difficulties in my early times in academia and even now, after having learned something, I have still some problems to remember some packages or methods.
-Thus, I want to organize this article for the myself and for everyone who is starting the academic adventure.
+I have been through a lot of problems in my early times in academia and even now, I still don't remember some packages or methods to write a good article.
+For this reason, I here present some technical guidelines to write a paper in LaTex, some I wish I knew from the start.

 ## Packages
-I will not try to explain the reason why Latex is so popular in academia but if you are still reluctant about learning it, I suggest you this article.
+I don't even try to explain the reason why Latex is so popular in academia.
+But, if you are still hesitant about it, I suggest to look at these slides before continuing.

 ### The indispensable

     \usepackage{graphicx}
 	\usepackage[pdftex]{hyperref}
 	\usepackage{cleveref}

 	\usepackage{booktabs}
 	\usepackage{tabularx}